-Towers Watson has been engaged by Mediolanum S.p.A. in relation to the disclosure of embedded value information of the Mediolanum Group for 2009, and relating in particular to the life and asset management businesses distributed in Italy and Spain and the most significant parts of the Italian banking business.
+Towers Watson has been engaged by Mediolanum S.p.A. in relation to the disclosure of embedded value information of the Mediolanum Group for 2011 and relating in particular to the life and asset management businesses distributed in Italy and Spain and the most significant parts of the Italian banking business.

 Towers Watson has worked closely with Mediolanum regarding the methodology to be used.
-Mediolanum has calculated values in respect of the most significant parts of its life insurance and asset management businesses, and Towers Watson has carried out a review of these results, without however undertaking detailed checks of all the models, processes and calculations involved.
-Towers Watson has calculated the values for the remaining business, and has undertaken an overall review of the embedded values as at December 31, 2008 and 2009, together with the embedded value earnings of the Group in 2009, including the values of 2009 new business, and the sensitivities shown on the embedded values and new business values.
+Mediolanum has calculated values in respect of all of its life insurance business and the most significant part of its asset management business and Towers Watson has carried out a review of these results, without however undertaking detailed checks of all the models, processes and calculations involved.
+Towers Watson has calculated the values for the remaining business and has undertaken an overall review of the embedded values as at December 31, 2010 and 2011, together with the embedded value earnings of the Group in 2011, including the values of 2011 new business and the sensitivities shown on the embedded values and new business values.

-Towers Watson has concluded that the methodology and assumptions used, together with the disclosure provided in this Supplementary Information, comply with the requirements of the European Insurance CFO Forum Market Consistent Embedded Value Principles ("MCEV Principles").
-Further, Towers Watson has concluded that the methodology and assumptions used to determine the value of the non-covered asset management and banking businesses in Group Embedded Value are consistent with those used for the covered business.
+Towers Watson has concluded that the methodology and assumptions used, together with the disclosure provided in this Supplementary Information, comply with the requirements of the European Insurance CFO Forum Market Consistent Embedded Value Principles2 ("MCEV Principles").
+Further, Towers Watson has concluded that the methodology and assumptions used to determine the value of in-force and new non-covered asset management and banking businesses in the Group Embedded Value results are consistent with those used for the covered business.